-Before you create the software component of the SDSoC platform for standalone applications, you must build the hardware component as described in the previous section.
+Before you create the software component of the SDSoC platform for standalone applications, you must build the hardware component as described in Create SDSoC Platform Hardware Description

+.
 In that section, you already ran the Vivado hardware export command (with the block diagram open, use File > Export > Export Hardware) to create the hardware handoff file zc702_led.sdk/zc702_led_wrapper.hdf.
+Several steps in this section are executed in a similar manner as in the Xilinx SDK tool.

-- From the SDSoC IDE, select New->Project->Xilinx->Hardware Platform Specification, selecting the zc702_led.sdk/zc702_led_wrapper.hdf handoff file you just created to create a hardware platform project as you would normally do using the Xilinx SDK. - From the SDSoC IDE, select New->Project->Xilinx->Board Support Project, selecting the hardware platform project you just created, to create a BSP as you would normally do using the Xilinx SDK.
-When prompted in the pop-up window, add xilffs library to your BSP project - 3.
-In an SDSoC terminal window, copy the header files from your BSP project directory into the SDSoC platform projectzc702_led/arm-xilinx-eabi/include directory.
+- From the SDSoC IDE, select File > New > Project > Xilinx > Hardware Platform Specification, selecting the zc702_led.sdk/zc702_led_wrapper.hdf handoff file you just created to create a hardware platform project. - From the SDSoC IDE, select File > New > Project > Xilinx > Board Support Project, selecting the hardware platform project you just created, to create a BSP.
+When prompted in the pop-up window, add xilffs library to your BSP project. - 3.
+In an SDSoC terminal window, copy the header files from your BSP project directory into the SDSoC platform project zc702_led/arm-xilinx-eabi/include directory.
 These header files will be used for the zc702_led platform for standalone applications. - 4.
 The BSP project contains a system.mss BSP configuration file that specifies driver versions, options, and other settings.
 Since your BSP was created using default settings, the .mss file is not needed in the platform.
-After generating an application-specific hardware system,sdscc/sds++ automatically creates an .mss file when it generates the BSP and links the application ELF. - 5.
-From the SDSoC IDE, select New->Project->Application Project to create an application project for this hardware specification and BSP, as you would normally do using the Xilinx SDK.
-From the sample design menu, select Hello World to create an application software project.
+After generating an application-specific hardware system, sdscc/sds++ automatically creates an .mss file when it generates the BSP and links the application ELF. - 5.
+From the SDSoC IDE, select File > New > Application Project to create an application project for this hardware specification and BSP.
+From the Available Templates list, select Hello World to create an application software project.

-6. In the SDSoC IDE, select the Hello World project in the Project Explorer window and build the project selecting the "hammer icon" in the taskbar or by right-clicking in the Project Explorer window and selecting Build Project
+6. In the SDSoC IDE, select the Hello World project in the Project Explorer view and build the project selecting the "hammer" icon in the taskbar or by right-clicking in the Project Explorer window and selecting Build Project.